henryFan128/IDKG/README.md

 ```

 ### Similarity analysis
-In the `SimilarityAnalysis` directory, IDKG can be applied to evaluate the similarity of knowledge of databases.
+In the `SimilarityAnalysis` directory, IDKG can be applied to evaluate the similarity of knowledge in graph databases.

 ```
 python DisSimilarity.py